qinfenzou/gitRep/readme.txt

 happy
 createing a new branch
 Creating a new branch is quick
+Creating a new branch is quick and quick
-Creating a new branch is quick
+Creating a new branch is quick and quick